awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ## Modify a Client VPN Endpoint<a name="cvpn-working-endpoint-modify"></a>

 You can modify the server certificate, client connection logging options, DNS servers, and the description after the Client VPN endpoint has been created\.
-You cannot modify the client IPv4 CIDR range, authentication options, and transport protocol after the Client VPN endpoint has been created\.
+You cannot modify the client IPv4 CIDR range, authentication options, or transport protocol after the Client VPN endpoint has been created\.

-You can modify a Client VPN endpoint using the console or the AWS CLI\.
+You can modify a Client VPN endpoint by using the console or the AWS CLI\.

 **To modify a Client VPN endpoint \(console\)**